Algocircle/Cascadia.jl/README.md

 ```

-Note that this returns the question on the first page of the query results.
+Note that this returns the elements on the first page of the query results.
 Getting the values from subsequent pages is left as an exercise for the reader.

 ###Current Status